This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 One or Two Broods Per Year

-- Previous nesting success (practice makes perfect)
+- Previous nest success experience.

 Eastern Bluebird Family Bonds and Young Helpers